Advice for Genital Warts

 They are caused by the Human Papillomavirus (HPV).
 HPV is the name of a group of viruses that includes more than 150 different types that cause infection on the skin surface.
 Certain types of HPV cause warts on the hands or feet, while others can cause visible genital warts.
 Genital warts are specifically caused by HPV type 6 & 11.

-The warts are small fleshy growths or bumps that can appear ‘cauliflower’ shaped.
-In women they can appear on the vulva, inside the vagina and on the cervix.
-In men the warts can appear on the penis and scrotum.
-Warts can also affect the groin, thigh and anus in both sexes.
-They can range in colour from neutral skin toned to brown or black.
+The warts are small fleshy growths or bumps that can appear ‘cauliflower-shaped.
+For women, they can appear on the vulva, inside the vagina and on the cervix.
+For men, the warts can appear on the penis and scrotum.
+For both women and men, genital warts can affect the groin, thighs, and anus.
+They can range in colour from neutral skin-toned to brown or black.

 If you are sexually active, evidence suggests that at some point during your life you will suffer with some form of HPV infection, though not necessarily genital warts.
 Most HPV infections will go unnoticed and will clear up spontaneously without the need for treatment.